Shyam-Swaroop/lrnr_assignment/README.md

 Oh hell yeah!
 This is just to start the job running!
 There are better ideas that can be implemented well in online mode.Like I haven't made any feature which takes into account the adversary of among the predicates present in the set of possible next predicates.

 Did I like this assignment?
 Yeah really, it kept me involved for 2 days.
-I would like to do similar and far too much better work.bnm
+I would like to do similar and far too much better work.